 - On-the-ground services and knowledge:

-– Emergency Watershed Protection Program was a launched to stabilize sources of potentailly toxic runoff into our watershed. we are engaging landowners, volunteers and donors to strategically protect Sonoma Valley streams and public health.
+– Emergency Watershed Protection Program was launched to stabilize sources of potentially toxic runoff into our watershed. we are engaging landowners, volunteers and donors to strategically protect Sonoma Valley streams and public health.
 Learn more. – Explore application of biochar for soil remediation for agriculture and home sites.